 Sadly, most of the time we don’t even pay attention to our thoughts or the things we say.
 Words today are so loose and unintentional.
 But in reality, our words are everything.

-And the harvest we end up with depends on the type of seeds we sow.
-In order to live the life we really want, we must first plant the seeds of the right thoughts, words, and actions.
+The culture of our homelife largely depends on the type of seeds we sow as parents.
+We are setting the tone for our family every day.
+In order to experience the family life we really want, we must first plant the seeds of the right thoughts, words, and actions.
 And then watch them grow.

 Seeds of selflessness instead of selfishness.